Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Reduction of photons emission in presence of phonon-induced charge DQD relaxation

-In general the electric charge noise is generated by an ensemble of two level fluctuators capacitively coupled to the DQD, which generates a $J_{ch} \left( \hbar\omega \right) \propto 1/\omega$ \cite{RevModPhys.86.361}.
+In general the electric charge noise is generated by an ensemble of two-level fluctuators capacitively coupled to the DQD, which generates a $J_{ch} \left( \hbar\omega \right) \propto 1/\omega$ \cite{Paladino2014}.
 This type of interaction spectral density is usually not relevant for the energy relaxation.

 To estimate the efficiency of the photon emission in the CPS coupled to the two transmission lines, we therefore focus on the phonon induced relaxation as the main competing mechanism.
-We take $\Gamma_{rel}^{(phon)} \left( \delta \right)$ from the experiment Ref.~\onlinecite{Hofmann:2020}, in order to set an upper bound on the phonon induced relaxation rate.
+We extract take $\Gamma_{rel}^{(phon)} \left( \delta \right)$ from the experiment Ref.~\onlinecite{Hofmann:2020}, in order to set an upper bound on the phonon induced relaxation rate.
 Infact this work deals with DQD in GaAs which is a piezoelectric substrate and therefore exhibits a strong coupling with piezoelectric phonons.

 Then, by inverting Eq.~(\ref{eq:Gamma_rel_1}) one can directly construct the interaction spectral density $J_{phon}\left(\delta\right)$.
-For energy relaxation processes involving only one DQD in the excited state, we use the formula Eq.~(\ref{eq:Gamma_rel_2}) replacing $\delta$ with $\delta \pm \Delta \varepsilon_m$ which takes the Zeeman splitting into account [see Eqs.~(\ref{eq:w_rate_1}),(\ref{eq:w_rate_2}),(\ref{eq:w_rate_3}),(\ref{eq:w_rate_4}) in Appendix \ref{app:G}].
-On the other hand, the energy relaxation processes starting from the nonlocal Andreev bound state has an extra prefactor $(1/4)$ which stems from from the singlet and from the coherent superposition of the empty and the singlet state (see Eqs.~(\ref{eq:w_rate_5},(\ref{eq:w_rate_6}),(\ref{eq:w_rate_7}),(\ref{eq:w_rate_8}) in appendix \ref{app:G}).
+For the rates associated to energy relaxation processes involving only one DQD in the excited state, we use the formula Eq.~(\ref{eq:Gamma_rel_1}) replacing $\delta$ with $\delta \pm \Delta \varepsilon_m$ which takes the Zeeman splitting into account [see Eqs.~(\ref{eq:w_rate_1}),(\ref{eq:w_rate_2}),(\ref{eq:w_rate_3}),(\ref{eq:w_rate_4}) in Appendix \ref{app:G}].
+On the other hand, the energy relaxation rates for transitions starting from the nonlocal Andreev bound state have an extra prefactor $(1/4)$ which stems from the singlet and from the coherent superposition of the empty and the singlet state (see Eqs.~(\ref{eq:w_rate_5},(\ref{eq:w_rate_6}),(\ref{eq:w_rate_7}),(\ref{eq:w_rate_8}) in appendix \ref{app:G}).

-We introduce a rate equation that contains the photons as well as the radiationless decay rates.
-In Fig.~\ref{fig:8} shows all the possible decay processes contained in the rate equation.
-We refer to Appendix \ref{app:G} for more details.